tosinesther/Customer-Satisfaction-and-Loyalty-Analytics/README.md

 -	Countries Covered: (10) These customers are spread across 10 different countries, as seen on the map.
 -	Average Satisfaction Score: (5.35 / 10) On average, our customers are moderately satisfied.
 This is neither excellent nor poor, it shows room for improvement.
 ### Satisfaction Breakdown across all
-- The Matrix Visual: illustrates the average customer satisfaction score across various experience-related factors, helping us understand what’s driving satisfaction and where gaps may exist.
+- **The Matrix Visual**: illustrates the average customer satisfaction score across various experience-related factors, helping us understand what’s driving satisfaction and where gaps may exist.
--- Some factors, like Product Quality, packaging, product variety have higher satisfaction scores, indicating that customers are pleased with those areas.
--- Others, such as ease to use, features, price, support availability, brand reputation show lower scores, signaling potential dissatisfaction or unmet expectations.
+- Some factors, like Product Quality, packaging, product variety have higher satisfaction scores, indicating that customers are pleased with those areas.
+Others, such as ease to use, features, price, support availability, brand reputation show lower scores, signaling potential dissatisfaction or unmet expectations.